floreapaun/bsp/README.md

 11. Run Vite server with `npm run dev`

 ## Features
+#### User-Generated Sales Posts:
- - Users can add items for sales
+Users can create posts to list items for sale, providing details such as name, description, price, and images.

- - In order the post to appear on items for sales dashboard the administrator must approve the post
+#### Administrator Approval Process:
+To ensure quality and compliance, all user-submitted posts require administrator approval before appearing on the "Items for Sale" dashboard.

+#### Advanced Search Functionality:
- - Search by name or content feature
+Buyers can easily find items using a powerful search feature that filters posts by name or content keywords.

- - Users can edit items
- - Users can interchange messages on a specific item
+#### Post Editing:
+Users can modify their posts to update details, such as price changes or additional information, even after submission.

+#### In-App Messaging:
+Users can communicate directly with each other through an integrated messaging system tied to specific items, enabling seamless negotiation and discussion.

 ## Admin user
 `email`: administrator@bsp.platform